 Glass Anatomy featured Taiwanese pop star Della Ding Dang and – supported by a stellar cast – wowed audiences in Singapore and Shanghai alike with the heart wrenching story – reinvented for the stage by Goh Boon Teck.

 Besides musicals, the company’s continued efforts in building a repertoire of locally written theatre meant that it sustained its determination for original theatrical stagings.
-White Soliloquy, directed by Goh Boon Teck and performed by Nelson Chia, graced the Esplanade Studio in 2011 and won Nelson the Life!
+White Soliloquy, written by Goh Boon Teck, directed by Jalyn Han and performed by Nelson Chia, graced the Esplanade Studio in 2011 and won Nelson the Life!
 Theatre Awards for Best Actor.
 Nelson went on to found his own theatre company Nine Years Theatre in 2012 with his wife Mia Chee.

 The company’s productive seasons produced Deciphering the Peach Garden Oath (2011), Upstage (2015), GRIND (2016), Kumarajiva (2016), Here and Beyond (2018), Watching (2018) and The Transition Room (2019) – all original productions – while also restaging renewed and reinvigorated versions of classic productions like Equus (2011), Purple (2012), The Crucible (2013), Romeo & Juliet (2014) and PRISM (2017).